 What about the international dimension?
 It is not specifically addressed in the changes to the ZPO.

 Cross-border video conferencing affects the territorial sovereignty of the foreign state and thus limits the jurisdiction of German courts to use that technology.
 The German courts may use it only within the formal legal framework of legal assistance.
-Within the European Union, video conferencing is permitted possible by the taking of evidence in accordance with Council Regulation (EC) No 1206/2001 of 28 May 2001 on cooperation between the courts of the Member States in the taking of evidence in civil or commercial matters.
+Within the European Union, video conferencing is permitted, if courts are taking of evidence in accordance with Council Regulation (EC) No 1206/2001 of 28 May 2001 on cooperation between the courts of the Member States in the taking of evidence in civil or commercial matters.

 Practically speaking, there are two options: The German court can request the competent court of another Member State to take the evidence and then participate in the taking of evidence by the requested court via video conference (Section 1072, 1073 German Code of Civil Procedure (ZPO) in conjunction with Art 10 (4) of the Regulation).
 Secondly, the German court may, on a voluntary basis (Article 17(2) of the Regulation), also request to take evidence in another Member State directly and may do so by means of video and audio transmission (Section 1073 ZPO in conjunction with Article 17(4) of the Regulation).